HL7/fhir-skin-wound-ig/source/pages/usecase-search.md

 * **Wound Assessment Registry (and Repository)**
   * _FHIR Interactions from other EHR actors_:
-    * read and search of WAT data
+    * read and search of WATT data

 * **EHR - Example: Primary Care Physician (PCP)**
   * _FHIR Interactions to Registry_:
-    * read and search of WAT data
+    * read and search of WATT data

 <p>&nbsp;</p>